Juniper Jam – The Story

 Find a place to Stay during Juniper Jam

 There are plenty of lodging options if you’re staying the night in Enterprise or surrounding area.
 For a complete list of lodging, including hotels, motels, B&B’s, visit the Wallowa County Chamber of Commerce website.
-If you’d like to pitch your tent, we offer free camping at the Wallowa County Fairgrounds.
-Restroom facilities are limited, and there are no hookups for RVs, but hey, it’s free.
-CLICK HERE FOR THE CAMPING REGISTRATION FORM.
+If you’d like to pitch your tent, we offer $10 camping at the Wallowa County Fairgrounds.
+Restroom facilities are limited, and there are no hookups for RVs, but hey, it’s $10, and can be added to your festival ticket when purchased online.
 On the day of the festival, check in at the front entrance gate to register for camping.

 Visit the Juniper Jam Community